cysouw/diathesis/text/c12_zuInfinitive.md

 - Jetzt ist sie hier im Torf auch zu blühen gekommen.^[Attested online at <https://www.orchideenkultur.net/index.php?topic=23522.0>, accessed 27 September 2021.]
 :::

 This construction appears to be restricted to intransitive verbs.
-It might appear that transitive verbs also can occur in this constructions, like with *helfen* in [@next a].
+It might seem as if transitive verbs also can occur in this constructions, like with *helfen* in [@next a].
 However, such examples are always examples of the literal *kommen*, i.e. the subject is intentionally moving towards some place to perform an action.
 Such constructions are not coherent and the *zu‑Infinitiv* seems to be an abbreviated version of an adverbial *um zu‑Infinitiv* subordinated clause [@next b].

 ::: ex
 - Sie kamen ihm zu helfen.